stuh84/ccie-rs-notes/eigrp-shortnotes.md

 * Seq number - global value, maintained per EIGRP process, incremented whenever packet originated by instance
 * Acks sent in response to reliable packets, ack is rx'd seq
 * Ack can piggyback onto own reliable packets
-* If acks not rx'd in time, retransmits as unicast to unresponsive neighbour
+* If acks not rx'd in time, retransmits as unicast to unresponsive neighbor

 ### Conditional Receive

-* Partitions neighbours on multiaccess interface
+* Partitions neighbors on multiaccess interface
 * Two groups, well behaved (ack messages) and lagging (failed to ack at least 1 reliable packet)
 * Flag set on multicast packets for routers that ack'd all so far